apache/royale-docs/user-interface/flex-equivalents.md

 ## Flex features that will probably not be available in Royale

 - Timeline and onEnterFrame
-- Embedding assets (see the workaround, above)
+- Embedding assets (not needed in Royale, as explained above)